AsiaEwa/AI-methods-to-recognize-human-activity-Python/README.md

 Example of a rejected video due to double detection of a character.
 The pose stayed identified in the actual place and additionally in the mirror.

-## test on single film frames at different times (working stage).
+## Test on single film frames at different times (working stage)
 Trials:
-- for one human figure in the frame.
+- for one human figure in the frame,
-- for several/large human figures
+- for several/large human figures,
-- for a clean, smooth background - rosta detection
+- for a clean, smooth background - rosta detection,
-- for varied and with many moving elements - more complicated detection - risk of error
+- for varied and with many moving elements - more complicated detection - risk of error.

 ![image](https://github.com/AsiaEwa/AI-methods-to-recognize-human-activity-Python/assets/101841759/87c65161-bce5-4d00-899f-2adf6125fa7f)
 ![image](https://github.com/AsiaEwa/AI-methods-to-recognize-human-activity-Python/assets/101841759/7359178d-3ffd-4afb-b8e5-614127f9d96e)